Instructors

 Fieldwork Supervisor: Reproductive Genetics

 Alexandra is originally from New Jersey and completed her genetic counseling graduate education at Columbia University.
-She is an ABGC-certified genetic counselor in the Division of Maternal Fetal Medicine and provides care for women and their partners in the Center for Prenatal Pediatrics, as well as suupporting various research studies in reproductive genetics.
+She is an ABGC-certified genetic counselor in the Division of Maternal Fetal Medicine and provides care for women and their partners in the Center for Prenatal Pediatrics, as well as supporting various research studies in reproductive genetics.
 Alexandra's graduate research focused on the establishment of evidence-based protocols for the post-test evaluation of high-risk and inconclusive non-invasive prenatal testing (NIPT) results.

 Joanna Urli, MS, CGC